oxnr/awesome-bigdata/README.md

 * [Dremio](https://www.dremio.com/) - an open-source, SQL-like Data-as-a-Service Platform based on Apache Arrow.
 * [Facebook PrestoDB](https://prestodb.io/) - distributed SQL query engine.
 * [Google BigQuery](https://research.google.com/pubs/pub36632.html) - framework for interactive analysis, implementation of Dremel.
+* [Iceberg](https://iceberg.apache.org/) - an open table format for huge analytic datasets.
+Iceberg adds tables to Trino and Spark that use a high-performance format that works just like a SQL table.
 * [Materialize](https://github.com/materializeinc/materialize) - is a streaming database for real-time applications using SQL for queries and supporting a large fraction of PostgreSQL.
 * [Invantive SQL](https://documentation.invantive.com/2017R2/invantive-sql-grammar/invantive-sql-grammar-17.30.html) - SQL engine for online and on-premise use with integrated local data replication and 70+ connectors.
 * [PipelineDB](https://www.pipelinedb.com/) - an open-source relational database that runs SQL queries continuously on streams, incrementally storing results in tables.